Want to learn more about Morzine? Then read on…

 Après Ski in Morzine

-For those looking for a few drinks after the slopes there’s several bars in Morzine town offering happy hour discounts earlier on.
+For those looking for a few drinks after the slopes there’s several bars in Morzine town offering happy hour discounts.
 Our favourites include Bar Robinson, Haka Bar, Dixie Bar, Le Crepu, Bec Jaune & Le Coup de Coeur to name a few.
-For lively atmosphere ski back to le Tremplin bar, especially on Wednesdays where DJs play from 4pm.
+For lively atmosphere and dancing, ski back to le Tremplin bar, where DJs play from 4pm.

 Nightlife in Morzine

-For those with super ski holiday stamina (not us these days!), the many bars and two nightclubs in Morzine guarantee a great night out.
-If you’re unsure of where to head out any of the Simply Morzine team will no doubt be able to give you some advice!
+For those with super ski holiday stamina wishing to burn the candle at both ends, the many bars and Opera nightclub in Morzine guarantee a great night out.
+If you’re unsure of where to head out, just ask the Simply Morzine team – who will no doubt be able to give you some advice!

 Fancy being pampered in Morzine?